 - Updated audit reports for due diligence events

 To see an example live of how one of our customers uses FOSSA's reports, check out Slack's Desktop Components & Licenses Page.

 The FOSSA CLI, as of v3.1.5, is also capable of generating SBOM reports.
 This can be useful if you want to automate report generation in your CI pipeline.
-The FOSSA CLI currently supports two different formats, SPDX and markdown.
+The FOSSA CLI currently supports four different formats: JSON, SPDX, markdown, and text.
 In order to generate a report in the FOSSA CLI you will need to run an additional report command after analyzing your project.
 The flags

 text control the output format.
 Example: